zapabob/ROCm/README.md

 #### DKMS driver installation

- * New driver installation uses Dynamic Kernel Module Support (DKMS)
- * Only amdkfd and amdgpu kernel modules are installed to support AMD hardware
- * Currently only Debian packages are provided for DKMS (no Fedora suport available)
+ * Debian packages are provided for DKMS on Ubuntu
+ * RPM packages are provided for CentOS/RHEL 7.4 support
  * See the [ROCT-Thunk-Interface](https://github.com/RadeonOpenCompute/ROCT-Thunk-Interface/tree/roc-1.8.x) and [ROCK-Kernel-Driver](https://github.com/RadeonOpenCompute/ROCK-Kernel-Driver/tree/roc-1.8.x) for additional documentation on driver setup

 #### Developer preview of the new OpenCL 1.2 compatible language runtime and compiler

- * OpenCL 2.0 compatible kernel language support with OpenCL 1.2 compatible runtime
- * Supports offline ahead of time compilation today;
-   during the Beta phase we will add in-process/in-memory compilation.
  * Binary Package support for Ubuntu 16.04
- * Binary Package support for Fedora 24 is not currently available
+ * Binary Package support for CentoOS 7.4
- * Dropping binary package support for Ubuntu 14.04, Fedora 23
+ * Binary Package support for RHEL 7.4

 #### IPC support

+ * UCX support for OpenMPI
+ * ROCm RDMA

 ### The latest ROCm platform - ROCm 1.8

 The latest tested version of the drivers, tools, libraries and source code for the ROCm platform have been released and are available under the roc-1.8.x or rocm-1.8.x tag of the following GitHub repositories: